AltThree/Bus/README.md

 ## Installation

-This version requires [PHP](https://php.net) 7, and supports Laravel 5.3, 5.4, or 5.5.
+This version requires [PHP](https://php.net) 7.1 or 7.2, and supports Laravel 5.5 or 5.6.

 To get the latest version, simply require the project using [Composer](https://getcomposer.org):